 The Axiom Processing Language (APL) is a query language that is perfect for getting deeper insights from your data.
 Whether logs, events, analytics, or similar, APL provides the flexibily to filter, manipulate, and summarize your data exactly the way you need it.

-Head to Data Explorer on Axiom and click on one of your datasets to get started.
+Navigate to Data Explorer on Axiom and click one of your datasets to get started.
 The APL editor has full auto-completion so you can poke around or you can get a better understanding of all the features by using the reference menu to the left of this page.

 At a minimum, a query consists of source data reference (name of a dataset) and zero or more query operators applied in sequence.
 Individual operators are delimited using the pipe character (